Damage to your rented home

 Wear and tear

-Your landlord should not charge you or deduct money from your tenancy deposit because of normal wear and tear.
+Your landlord should not charge you or deduct money from deposit because of normal wear and tear.

 Wear and tear is caused by day-to-day living.
 For example: